asciigen/patterngen/README.md

 # patterngen
-This repository contains source codes to generate ASCII patterns
+This repository contains source codes to generate ASCII patterns for console applications.